 The EU General Data Protection Regulation (“GDPR”) is the data privacy regulatory regime in the EU that passed the EU Parliament on 14 April 2016, after years of preparation and debate.
 It replaces the Data Protection Directive from 1995.
 Naturally, the amount and sophistication of personal data collection online has increased massively since 1995, and the GDPR is an attempt to modernize regulations, accordingly.

 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and is designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.

-To clarify, “going on-premise” these days does not only mean deploying into corporate server rooms.
+To clarify, “going on-premises” these days does not only mean deploying into corporate server rooms.
 Often, single-tenant private SaaS means running an application on someone else’s public cloud account, i.e., the data stays in the customer’s account.
-In other words, the focus is more about the tenancy and account ownership in today’s multi-cloud environment than the traditional definition of on-premise.
-This shift also lowers the barrier to going on-premise.
+In other words, the focus is more about the tenancy and account ownership in today’s multi-cloud environment than the traditional definition of on-premises.
+This shift also lowers the barrier to going on-premises.

 Yes, there be dragons going on-prem

 I wrote an article a while ago about how it may be time to reconsider going on-prem.
 This article focused on how the adoption of containers and container orchestration services (namely, Kubernetes) may lower the technical burden of going on-prem.
 It was admittedly a bit hand-wavy, and given that we have been in the business of taking our customers applications on-prem for a few years now, we fully understand how complicated dedicated, on-premises SaaS installations can get beyond the high level talking points.